-The North Huntsville Library- Coming Winter 2021*
+The North Huntsville Library- Completed and now open!

 The library cost is $9 million.
 The Library Foundation provided $1.4 million in funding.
 Redstone Federal Credit Union, the First Missionary Baptist Church, the Ashburn Foundation and Alabama A&M Foundation have been major donors.
 The City of Huntsville is paying for the remainder of the library cost at $7.6 million.
 The surrounding park project cost is $1.8 million, funded by the City.

 Amenities include an open/bookstore-style floor plan, expanded meeting spaces that will hold up to 160 people, private study rooms with the latest technology available in each space, computer/workforce development lab, Makerspace Studio, separate children’s storytime room, interactive early literacy center, separate teen space, outdoor seating, state-of-the-art technology

 The old Bessie K. Russell library opened in 1975 in a double-wide trailer, where it has served North Huntsville for the last 40 years.
 The facility did not meet the needs of the community, and with the number of patrons served in North Huntsville, the library outgrew the current building long ago.

 The library is being built on the northern end of the old Grissom High School campus and will be the cornerstone of the Sandra Moon Community Complex.

 The new library will be approximately 30,750 square feet.